Sulfate-methane transition zone: Within SMTZ

-Below SMTZ
+Under SMTZ

 Methanogens, which mainly belong to the Archaea domain, are abundant under the SMTZ.
 Green non-sulfur bacteria are prevalent, along with the archaeal and bacterial groups found within the SMTZ.
 There has yet to be a significant difference between the microbial diversity within and under the SMTZ.

 It is still difficult to broadly name microbial communities found in all SMTZs because dominant groups are determined by ecological and chemical factors.
 However, it has been observed that the richness in species is relatively similar across SMTZ horizons, especially within the Deltaproteobacteria.
 The diversity of archaea and bacteria in the SMTZ vary with depth, but bacteria tend to have richer diversity than the archaea.

 Impacts on global carbon cycle

 The SMTZ is a major sink for methane because AOM consumes mostly all of the methane produced by methanogens.
 It has been shown that AOM takes up over 90 percent of all the methane produced in the ocean.
 Since methane is a prominent greenhouse gas, AOM is especially vital to controlling the amount of greenhouse gases in the atmosphere.
 Further, the inorganic carbon entering through the SMTZ via AOM, DSR, and from methanogenic depths significantly contributes to marine inorganic carbon pool and sediment carbon burial.